A birational involution: Some geometry

 \subsection{Classical preliminaries}

+A useful, wide-ranging reference for the exceptional Lie group $G_2$ is \cite{baez}.
 There are two classical ways to understand $G_2$, which may be both useful according to the context.
 Here we work over the complex numbers, and most of what follows is translated from the real setting.
-In particular, each time in the sequel we deal with octonions and the Cayley algebra $\OO$, we will be dealing with the {\it complexified} octonions and the {\it complexified} Cayley algebra.
+In particular, each time in the sequel we deal with octonions and the Cayley algebra $\OO$, we will in fact be dealing with the {\it complexified} octonions and the {\it complexified} Cayley algebra.
 We will not use any special notation for this complexification, hoping this will not cause any confusion. \begin{enumerate} \item (Cartan 1914) $G_2$ can be defined as the automorphism group of the Cayley algebra of octonions.
-Since the Cayley algebra $\OO$ is normed, it admits a $G_2$-invariant quadratic form $Q$, and it splits othogonally as $\OO=\CC {\bf 1} \oplus V_7$, where $V_7$ is the space of imaginary octonions. \item (Engel 1900) $G_2\subset SL(V_7)$ can be defined as the stabilizer of a generic skew-symmetric three-form $\omega\in\wedge^3V_7^\vee$.
+Since the Cayley algebra $\OO$ is normed, it admits a $G_2$-invariant quadratic form $Q$, and it splits orthogonally as $\OO=\CC {\bf 1} \oplus V_7$, where $V_7$ is the space of imaginary octonions. \item (Engel 1900) $G_2\subset SL(V_7)$ can be defined as the stabilizer of a generic skew-symmetric three-form $\omega\in\wedge^3V_7^\vee$.
 Then $V_7$ inherits an invariant quadratic form, defined up to scalar by

 where $\iota_x$ denotes the contraction by the vector $x$.
-Conversely, on the space of imaginary octonions the skew-symmetric three-form is given by the formula $\omega (x,y,z)=\mathrm{Re}(x(yz-zy))$ (where $\mathrm{Re} $ must be interpreted as the projection on the invariant part in the decomposition $\OO=\CC\oplus V_7$.
+Conversely, on the space of imaginary octonions the skew-symmetric three-form is given by the formula $\omega (x,y,z)=\mathrm{Re}(x(yz))$ (where $\mathrm{Re} $ must be interpreted as the projection on the invariant part in the decomposition $\OO=\CC\oplus V_7$).
 From this three-form one easily recovers the octonionic product. \end{enumerate}

 The two fundamental representations of $G_2$ are $V_7$ and the adjoint representation on the Lie algebra $\fg_2$, whose dimension is $14$.
-The two associated generalized Grassmannians are $G_2/P_1=\QQ^5\subset \PP(V_7)$, the invariant quadric, and the adjoint variety $X_{ad}(G_2)\subset\PP(\fg_2)$.
+The two associated generalized Grassmannians (orbits of highest weight vectors) are $G_2/P_1=\QQ^5\subset \PP(V_7)$, the invariant quadric, and the adjoint variety $X_{ad}(G_2)=G_2/P_2\subset\PP(\fg_2)$.
 There is a fundamental correspondence

-where the two morphisms are $\PP^1$-fibrations over Fano fivefolds, $\QQ^5$ of index five and $X_{ad}(G_2)$ of index three; both of them dominated by the flag manifold $G_2/B$, where $B$ is a Borel subgroup.
+where the two projections are $\PP^1$-fibrations over Fano fivefolds, $\QQ^5$ of index five and $X_{ad}(G_2)$ of index three; both of them dominated by the flag manifold $G_2/B$, where $B$ is a Borel subgroup containing the maximal parabolic subgroups $P_1$ and $P_2$.